|Policy #:||DRUG.00003||Current Effective Date:||06/28/2016|

 It is therefore, the position of the American College of Medical Toxicology that post-challenge urinary metal testing has not been scientifically validated, has no demonstrated benefit, and may be harmful when applied in the assessment and treatment of patients in whom there is concern for metal poisoning.

 With appropriate heavy metal toxicity diagnosis, several studies published in the peer-reviewed medical literature have established that chelation therapy can be useful in binding toxic metal ions and facilitating their excretion through the liver or kidneys, and mitigating the morbidity associated with heavy metal toxicity such as end organ damage and impaired neurologic functioning.

-The role of heavy metal overload in other conditions has not been proven, and thus the role of chelation therapy remains investigational.
-For example, although chelation therapy has been investigated as a treatment of a wide variety of diseases and conditions, including Alzheimer's disease, Parkinson's, autism spectrum disorders, and rheumatoid arthritis, there has not been adequate scientific evidence to prove the effectiveness and safety of such methods.
-A meta-analysis by Ng and colleagues (2007) evaluated at chronic mercury exposure in children and adolescents.
+Although chelation therapy has been investigated as a treatment of a wide variety of diseases and conditions, including Alzheimer's disease, Parkinson's, autism spectrum disorders, and rheumatoid arthritis, there has not been adequate scientific evidence to prove the effectiveness and safety of such methods.
+A meta-analysis by Ng and colleagues (2007) evaluated chronic mercury exposure in children and adolescents.
 The report concluded that there was "no evidence to support the association between mercury poisoning and autism" and "there is a lack of data in the literature about the effect of chelation therapy in children with neuro-developmental disabilities."
-Further study is needed to ascertain the causal role of heavy metal overload in these conditions, followed by studies demonstrating the efficacy of chelation therapy.
+Further study is needed to ascertain the causal role of heavy metal overload in these conditions, followed by studies demonstrating the efficacy and safety of chelation therapy.